kirkhofer/data-ai/aoai/README.md

 - Hit the Bing service and create a "smart" search like the chat in Bing
 - Uses the search index from this awesome solution for [Azure Search OpenAI Demo](https://github.com/Azure-Samples/azure-search-openai-demo)

+## Azure OpenAI Python Notebook
+Several examples that run through a more python world of code

 ## NLP with Azure SQL using OpenAI
 This solution is in Python and requires several things to get up and running on WSL/Ubuntu:
 - Install the SQL driver for Linux